 So elusive is this entry in Bela Lugosi’s filmography that even production company New Realm have no record of it.
 Despite the existence of posters and lobby cards, reports of screenings in UK cinemas and claims of a print in a private collection, no print has been located.
-The review below from Kinematograph Weekly would suggest that Lugosi filmed new footage or recorded a vocal track this quiz film.
+The review below from Kinematograph Weekly would suggest that Lugosi filmed new footage or recorded a vocal track for this quiz film comprised of clips from films Lugosi made for Monogram films.
 No record of any such filming or recording taking place has so far surfaced.

 Production Company: New Realm